 Terry Turner, senior writer and financial wellness expert for Annuity.org, advises that six to nine months of savings is enough to find a new job, even in a recession.
 “An emergency fund lets you pay your bills and day-to-day expenses without using credit cards or damaging your credit rating,” he says.

 If you don’t already have emergency savings, start saving as much as you can without compromising your retirement goals.
 An emergency account can keep you afloat if you lose a job, and it can also cover surprise expenses like car repairs.

 As a result of the COVID-19 pandemic, the U.S. unemployment rate reached an all-time recorded high of 14.7% in 2020.
 The average unemployed person was jobless for 16 1/2 weeks, highlighting the importance of robust emergency savings.

 Reduce Your Debt

-When times are good, taking on debt for a new car or a furniture set is fine.
-But those monthly payments add up, and in times of economic stress, you’ll want as few essential expenses as possible.
-Reducing your debt can save you hundreds a month.
+Reducing debt is another key measure to take to prepare for a recessionary environment.
+When times are good, taking on debt for a new car, entertainment center or furniture set is fine.
+However, monthly payments add up, and in times of economic stress, you want as manageable of a burden as possible.

 - Health care spending increased 9.7% to account for 19.7% of GDP in 2020.